 Ingredients and substitutions

-- White chocolate melting wafers - can be substituted with white chocolate chips and coconut oil (used to help thin the chocolate chips to the right consistency).
+- White chocolate melting wafers - Can be substituted with white chocolate chips and coconut oil (used to help thin the chocolate chips to the right consistency).

 - Confectioner's sugar - Also called powdered sugar or icing sugar.
 This will coat your snack mix, and cannot be substituted with granulated sugar.